Is it really possible? To make money blogging your passions?

 The travel blogger who monetizes his content to fund his passion for traveling.

 The copywriter who, through blogging part-time, was able to land a book deal.

 The mommy blogger who blogs at night when the kids are tucked in, able to support her family financially without missing out on those crucial formative years.
 (Ahem, hello!)

 There are some hard truths that come with the job (as with any job), but in my experience, the pros far outweigh the cons.

-And with a basic knowledge of the tools of the trade and some proven blogging practices, YOU TOO can make a living blogging your passions.
+And with a basic knowledge of the tools of the trade and some proven blogging practices, YOU TOO can earn from blogging your passions.

-Blogging as a viable career path for creatives
+Blogging as a career path for multi-passionate creatives

 Many of us started blogging for the fun of it, or for the sake of artistry.

 But any hobby blogger can attest that there comes a point where you have to start monetizing your content.
 Blogging is hard work, after all.
 And you just can’t invest hours of your life on a blog and not get paid for all of that effort.